-T-shirts for video arcades are almost as rare as video game arcades.
-Arcades still exist, here and there; but their glory years passed long ago.
+T-shirts from video game arcades are almost as rare the arcades themselves.
+Video arcades still exist, here and there; but their glory years passed decades ago.

 This “Star Fleet Command” video arcade tee hails from 1982 or so: those were the glory years.
 And what really makes this t-shirt special is the other side:

 Battlezone lacked cute sound effects.
 The rumble of the treads, the sound of weapons fire, explosions: that was it.
-When hit by your cannon fire, enemy tanks shattered into component bits that fountained gracefully upward in slow and terrible motion.
+When hit by your weapons, enemy tanks shattered into component bits that fountained gracefully across your viewscreen in slow and terrible motion.

 Battlezone had something vaguely, fascinatingly horrible going for it.
 You rumbled forward into darkness, dodged and shot half-blindly at spectral dreadnaughts made of glowing lines.
 A faceless enemy would emerge from the gloom, firing.
 Meanwhile, more and more tanks loomed on the long range scanners.
 Missiles and then more missiles rushed at you from nowhere.
 There was no help on any side.
 Until….